 The Atomic Hawx Prime XTD chassis has been winning awards since their release in 17/18, and unsurprisingly the range has continued growing to the present day.
 The Atomic Hawx Prime XTD 120 is based on the Ultra XTD, and welds together the all-mountain capability of Hawx with the touring ability of the Backland Free/Lock 4.0 ski-to-walk mechanism - essentially a Hawx with walk mode.
 This gives you excellent downhill performance without too much compromise on the way up.

 Head Edge Lyt 110

 Best ski boots for wide feet

-The Edge LYT established itself two seasons ago as being a generous fitting boot for intermediate to advanced skiers, and has seen a complete revamp for 2022.
+The Edge LYT established itself several seasons ago as being a generous fitting boot for intermediate to advanced skiers, and saw a complete revamp last season.
 The Hi-Top Tech creates direct contact between the boot’s tongue and shell which allows for immediate energy and power transfer from the skier to the ski, while the Smart Frame shell is lightweight, but also improves dynamic rebound.
 The liner has been upgraded to a Liquid Fit liner, which ensures a perfect fit in the critical areas of ankle and heel pocket.